Initiative et Développement Citoyen

 Educational Perma-Farm

-At this moment, our animal members of the community are: 3 dogs (Kayla, Hiroo and Snoopy), 4 cats (Isis, Fifi, Mimi and Isidore), 2 donkeys (Manon and Pipotine), 2 poneys (Houla-Hop and Sarabi), 2 pigs (Loulou and Boubou), 8 chickens (Cocotte, Booty, Tâche, NoName, Big Mamma, Velociraptor, Cocotte 2 and Cocotte 3), 1 rooster (RuPaul), 3 sheep (Mama Grita, Grita Jr. and Baby Grita), 1 australian calopsyte (Kiku), some fishes and LOTS of wild animals and insects.
+We had: 3 dogs (Kayla, Hiroo and Snoopy), 4 cats (Isis, Fifi, Mimi and Isidore), 2 donkeys (Manon and Pipotine), 2 poneys (Houla-Hop and Sarabi), 2 pigs (Loulou and Boubou), 8 chickens (Cocotte, Booty, Tâche, NoName, Big Mamma, Velociraptor, Cocotte 2 and Cocotte 3), 1 rooster (RuPaul), 3 sheep (Mama Grita, Grita Jr. and Baby Grita), 1 australian calopsyte (Kiku), some fishes and LOTS of wild animals and insects.

 Besides feeding them, giving them water and taking care of their spaces, we encourage volunteers to take some time to connect with them, to observe and discover ways on improving their wellbeing.
-Also, as part of the community, they accomplish their role, like helping in the garden and the « eco-paturage » and in the food-waste management.
+Also, as part of the community, they accomplish their role, like helping in the garden and the “eco-paturage” and in the food-waste management.

 When learning how to live in nature, we also have to have in mind the awareness and respect that we should have when working with everything around us.
 Wether they are plants, animals or other human beings, respect and harmony are always taken in count.